apoorvmahajan/M4/README.md

 * This proxy has a sliding window, which checks if a request is made by a particular ip address beyond a threshold value.
 * The proxy also maintains a Bot list.

 Step 2.
-If the threshold value is crossed or the ip is found in the Bot list, the request is forwarded to the Decoy instead of the main server.
+If the threshold value is crossed or the ip is found in the Bot list, the request is forwarded to the Decoy instead of the main server.(This indicates a DDOS attack)

 Step 3.
 The Decoy Monkey on the Decoy server maintains two lists: User and Bot.